-NON-SMOKE-CONSUMERS .- Three firms belonging to the tanning and leather-dressing business in Bermondsey have been fined at the Southwark police-court, in the mitigated penalty of 5l. each, and costs, for having their furnaces so constructed as not to consume their smoke.
+Non-Smoke-consumers.-Three firms belonging to the tanning and leather-dressing business in Bermondsey have been fined at the Southwark police-court, in the yards from the hedge or fence of the field, and the mitigated penalty of 5l. each, and costs, for having father, who had been out looking for him, had passed their furnaces so constructed as not to consume their smoke.

-THE OLD STORY .- A man, named Thomas Cross, is day received at the Mansion House in the case of John in custody, and under remand at Southwark, on a charge of stealing three sovereigns from Reuben Overy, a simple countryman.
+THE OLD STORY .- A man, named Thomas Cross, is alive. day received at the Mansion House in the case of John in custody, and under remand at Southwark, on a charge simple countryman.
 The story is as old as country gullibility and London knowingness.
-The muchbelieving Reuben had suffered himself to be drawn into a public-house, where Cross induced him to lend 3%. in order that he (Cross) might make a bet with a pretended countryman that he could open a certain lock.
-Of course he failed to do so, and the confederate snatched up the money and fled.
-Cross then pretended to look after him, but was given into custody.
+The much-The muchbelieving Reuben had suffered himself to be drawn into a public-house, where Cross induced him to lend 31. in order that he (Cross) might make a bet with a pretended countryman that he could open a certain lock, Of course he failed to do so, and the confederate snatched up the money and fled.
+Cross then pretended to look after him, but was given into-custody.
 The man who acted the part of a countryman said, just before the betting, that he wished he had never come to London, as he had lost his watch.
 Reuben then said he too was a countryman, and should be careful of his money; but the very next moment, he fell into the snare.

-THE NOTTING-HILL BURGLARS.-One of this gang, a man named James Barnes, has been examined at Hammersmith, on a charge of breaking into, and robbing, the house of Mr. G. H. Ullathorne, No. 2, Lansdowne-terrace, Notting-hill.
-In consequence of the numerous burglaries and robberies that have recently taken place at Notting-hill, and the alleged deficiency of the police to protect the property of the inhabitants, it has been suggested by a gentleman who has been a sufferer to appoint watchmen and provide each of them with one of Colt's revolving pistols, against the midnight attacks of the gangs which infest the locality.
-The entry in this case seems to have been effected with great skill, and to have been an elaborate piece of work.
-Barnes was remanded. - Another of the gang is also in custody.
+THE NOTTING-HILL BURGLARS.-One of this gang, a man named James Barnes, has been examined at Hammersmith, on a charge of breaking into, and robbing, the house of Mr. G. H. Ullathorne, No. 2, Lansdowneterrace, Notting-hill.
+In consequence of the numerous burglaries and robberies that have recently taken place to protect the property of the inhabitants, it has been suggested by a gentleman who has been a sufferer to appoint watchmen and provide each of them with one of Colt's revolving pistols, against the midnight attacks of have been an elaborate piece of work.
+Barnes was re-

 A CRIMEAN GUARDSMAN CHARGED WITH THEFT.
 Robert Sindall, a private in the Guards, with a Crimean medal, stands charged at Guildhall with stealing a 10%. note from the prosecutor, a young-looking gentleman named John Cooke, who had invited the soldier and some others into a public-house to have ale.
-The note had been tendered in payment at various houses, but always refused.
-Sindall then said he would get change, and the note was given to him, but he appropriated it, and said it was his own.
+The note

-A DRUNKEN WIFE.-A charge of violent conduct was brought against a Mrs. Edmonds, at Worship-street, by her husband.
-The woman is described as well dressed and pretty, but as exhibiting signs of dissipation; and it appeared from the statements of the husband, a cabinet-maker at Hoxton, who evinced great distress, that she is in the constant habit of getting drunk, and outrageously assaulting him.
-She is a very good woman, he said, when she is sober, but she has been intoxicated nearly every day for the last four years, and this has made her ferocious.
-The husband was obliged to take her before the magistrate last Monday, when she agreed to separate and to accept a certain sum for maintenance; but she savagely assaulted him on getting home, and bit him in the back very severely.
-Edmonds stated to the magistrate, when the woman was brought before him again on Wednesday, that his business was ruined by her, and that he was so very fond of her that grief at her misconduct had broken up his constitution.
-Nevertheless, he did not wish to prosecute her; and the wife, having promised to keep away from her husband in future, was allowed to go.
+A DRUNKEN WIFE.-A charge of violent conduct was outrageously assaulting him.
+She is a very good woman, nearly every day for the last four years, and this has made her ferocious.
+The husband was obliged to take to separate and to accept a certain sum for maintenance; but she savagely assaulted him on getting home, and bit him in the back very severely.
+Edmonds stated to again on Wednesday, that his business was ruined by her, and that he was so very fond of her that grief at her misconduct had broken up his, constitution.
+Nevertheless, he did not wish to prosecute her; and the wife, having promised to keep away from her husband in men, was charged at the Mansion House with having embezzled moneys to the amount of 50%, the property